ianmilliken/mpc/site/content/blog/nfp-s-have-members-not-donors.md

 title: Evolution of NFP marketing
 publishDate: '2018-06-26T12:45:12+10:00'
 author: Jordan
+seo:
+  meta_title: Stop Selling Guilt!
+The Evolution of Not For Profit Marketing | Marketplace Strategy Solutions
+  meta_description: How do charities and not-for-profits achieve success in this marketplace?
+There’s very little repeat business in this sector primarily due to the marketing and sales strategies being implemented.
+Here we discuss how to do NFP marketing successfully.
 ---
 Donated to charity recently?
 Don't worry, there's no guilt trip coming from us.